Beep! Beep! Make way for a caravan of “COPPA Cassandras.”

 Time will tell if we see a universal online privacy bill passed in the upcoming months; but if not, it certainly can’t be blamed on a lack of options!

 Sharing Individual Electronic Data Isn’t Always Bad

-The sharing of statistical data is a legitimate activity.
+Sharing statistical data is a legitimate activity.
 It allows health care professionals to track contagious diseases and research medicinal effectiveness.
 Public planners and developers use shared statistical data to track population trends and predict future infrastructure needs.
 Marketing and design professionals use it to determine product demographics and production schedules.

 Do We Need An Electronic Data Privacy Law?

 Statistical data frequently contains identifying information — which has raised electronic data privacy law questions and concerns.
 In some cases, digital personal identification is valid and even desired.
 For example, shopping or dining preferences allow specific offers or coupons to be directed to consumers likely to value and act on them.
 Such advertisements are especially effective when sent to a phone when the individual is at or near the establishment.

 Potential Data Privacy Threat: Insurance Companies

 Often, digital data carries information that insurers are not supposed to know prior to making policy decisions.
 That means it’s possible for insurance companies to inappropriately use healthcare records to deny coverage for individuals with certain genetic profiles.
 A slippery slope indeed.